CSRG-Group/dcs-notes.github.io/part3.md

                          // Now, you can access the 6th and 7th elements of smallArray.
 Don't try this in C.
 ```

 ICYMI, the `length` property, which is a part of all arrays in Java, was used to know when to stop iterating.
+There is a much neater and quicker way of copying across an array, found in the [`arraycopy`](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html) method in the `System` class.

 ### Multi-dimensional arrays
 It is also possible to create multi-dimensional arrays; one must simply add another set of square brackets after the first set.